cvc5/ethos/user_manual.md

 - `--help`: displays a help message.
 - `--no-normalize-dec`: do not treat decimal literals as syntax sugar for rational literals.
 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
+- `--no-parse-let`: do not treat `let` as a builtin symbol for specifying terms having shared subterms.
 - `--no-print-let`: do not letify the output of terms in error messages and trace messages.
 - `--no-rule-sym-table`: do not use a separate symbol table for proof rules and declared terms.
 - `--run-compile`: use the compiled C++ signatures whenever available.